MasterKale/SimpleWebAuthn/packages/browser/README.md

 };
 ```

-You can add all the other values you want but the most important is to have the value `browser` first to be sure that the `ES5` version of this library is taken into account.
+`'browser'` must come first in the list to ensure that the `ES5` version of this library is bundled.
+Additional values can be added afterwards as needed.

 #### Rollup support

-If you are using `Rollup` to build your application, you must use the `@rollup/plugin-node-resolve` [plugin](https://github.com/rollup/rollup-plugin-node-resolve#usage) to resolve the dependency to the correct format of this library.

-The `ES5` version of this library is defined in the `browser` entry of the `package.json` which gives the following configuration to put in your `rollup.config` file:
+The [`@rollup/plugin-node-resolve`](https://github.com/rollup/rollup-plugin-node-resolve#usage) plugin can be added to your Rollup config to read in the `browser` entry from @simplewebauthn/browser's **package.json**:

 ```js
 // rollup.config.js